Driving Long-Term Recovery across Impacted Communities

 • Homeowners whose primary and only residence was impacted by the disaster event

-While this grant is open to all individuals who meet the above criteria, we strongly encourage groups providing repairs and homes to immigrant, migrant, and refugee individuals to apply.
+While this grant is open to all organizations who meet the above criteria, we will prioritize groups providing repairs and homes to immigrant, migrant, refugee, indigenous, and communities of color to apply.

 On average the award will allow for $14,000 per home, with most organizations receiving funding to complete 4 to 6 repairs.
 Qualifying homes include owner occupied properties, first time homes purchased after the rental unit was damaged and deemed uninhabitable.